No matter her age, your Siberian Husky is a ball of pure energy.

 If your Husky deals with any of these conditions, I highly recommend using CBD to control any rashes or skin inflammation they might be dealing with.

-As I was researching CBD, I learned that the system which mediates its effects (known as the endocannabinoid system) is involved in managing a whole variety of bodily processes.
+As I was researching CBD, I learned that the system which mediates its effects (known as the endocannabinoid system) controls a lot of other stuff in your dog’s body.